 This guide will highlight the examination rules and regulations which you must be aware of.
 Also enclosed is the 'Information to Candidates' this has come from JCQ (the organisation which oversees examinations).
 We strongly recommend you read and understand this information.

-If you have any questions regarding your exams, or any information contained within this guide, please ask your teacher or see Miss Ryder in the Exams Office.
+If you have any questions regarding your exams, or any information contained within this guide, please ask your teacher, or see Mrs Sheffield in the Exams Office.

-Miss Ryder Examinations Officer exam66731@sjcs.org.uk
+Mrs Sheffield Examinations Officer vsh@sjcs.org.uk